-The choices we made when setting up Mossy Earth were premeditated and follow a reasoning which I want to explain further in this business methodology.
-This in an in-depth breakdown of how we think, so be ready for a long read!
+The choices we made when setting up Mossy Earth were premeditated and follow a reasoning which we want to explain further in this methodology.
+This is an in-depth breakdown of how we think, so be ready for a long read!

-We are incorporated as a private limited company in the United Kingdom with a regular for-profit structure.
+We are incorporated as a private limited company in the United Kingdom.
 We are not a charity and the Mossy Earth membership is not a donation.

 NGOs are different from normal companies and the government in two crucial ways.
 Firstly, an NGO does not pay taxes and its revenues or investments are tax deductible.
 Secondly, NGOs are privately managed, and their spending is not subject to management by democratically elected individuals.
-This mechanism is something that Matt, who co-founded Mossy Earth, and myself find flawed and decided to avoid for our project.
+This mechanism is something that Matt, who co-founded Mossy Earth, and me find flawed and decided to avoid for our organisation.

 It goes without saying that, when used correctly, the NGO model can achieve amazing results, it just did not feel like the right structure for us.

 Someone who accumulates wealth is usually taxed significantly more than the average citizen.
 Their tax payments are then added to government budgets and spent by the elected individuals in government at that time.
 This process ensures, or at least tries to ensure, that the money accumulated through everyone’s contribution is spent democratically.
 By this we mean that the elected individuals should follow the programs on which they were elected and thus the resulting policies should be the closest to what most of the population wants.
 In practice, this management is far from perfect and not always democratic, but it's something we can work on together.
 Much like democracy itself, it has its flaws but it’s the best we have.

 The tax deductible nature of NGO and charity structures effectively create an alternative and competing mechanism for this process.
 Wealthy benefactors can avoid taxation and on top of that retain control over their money in some form.